Hyliy/RadiationTherapyGUI/README.md

 While the current version is working OK, we are in the process of refining it.

+If you would like to see examples of interactive display of DVH curves for pair-wise plan comparison without actually running the full program, you can find them in the folder "Examples".

 This implementation requires the following packages: